jswelsh/currency_converter_v1/README.md

 # CurrExC
 CurrExC is a web application that  provides users with straight forward Currency exchange rates provided in real time by an open-sourced API.
-It is built on **React, Axios and Node**; using a more functional programming paradigm with pure components and **hooks** to manage application state.
+It is built on **React, Material UI, Axios and Node**; using a more functional programming paradigm with pure components and **hooks** to manage application state.

 # Technologies